Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Proof of Theorem B

 \subsubsection{Dominated splitting and integral separation for linear random dynamical systems on a finite-dimensional space}

-This subsection is devoted to recall the notion and the result on genericity of dominated splitting and integral separation for linear random dynamical systems in a finite-dimensional space $\R^d$, see \cite{Bochi2002,Cong05,Cong_Doan16} for more details.
+This subsection is devoted to recalling the notion and the result on the genericity of dominated splitting and integral separation for linear random dynamical systems in a finite-dimensional space $\R^d$, see \cite{Bochi2002,Cong05,Cong_Doan16} for more details.

 For each $d\in \N$, let $\mathcal L^{\infty}(\Omega,\R^{d\times d})$ denote the set of bounded measurable maps $A:\Omega\rightarrow \R^{d\times d}$.
 Each random map $A\in \mathcal L^{\infty}(\Omega,\R^{d\times d})$ gives rise to an one-sided linear random dynamical system $\Phi_A:\N\times \Omega \rightarrow \R^{d\times d}$ via